Technologicat/spacemacs.d/README.md

 #+author:
 ```

-Just insert document title and author, and start writing.
+Then just insert document title and author, and start writing.

 This displays LaTeX fragments as images (for equations); pretty-renders entities as unicode (so that e.g. `$\alpha^2$` shows as α² right there in Emacs); expands all sections by default; does not number sections; no table of contents (TOC); a more sensible margin size; paragraphs separated by a vskip, no indent; and no frames around links.